chondromalasia/Varseta/README.md

 The other option would be to substitute `incr` for `anch`, which would use the incremental method.

+This simply uses word-level matching.
+If you want to use either levenstein distance or python's sequence matching then you want to use syntax like so:
+`python2.7 get_accuracy.py incr 3 3 levenshtein 2`

+Carefully note the spelling of levenshtein and also that it must be followed by an integar, which indicates the acceptable levenshtein distance

+Here is an example for the sequence matcher:

+`python2.7 get_accuracy.py anch 3 3 difflib 0.2`

+Note that the number following the difflib is a float between 1.0 and 0.0

 ## Data format

 Files should be prepared in a simple .txt format.
 4 tab-separated columns.
 Child directed speech data example: